GaelKBertrand/SMP-predictor-Google-stock/README.md

 ```

 ## For the following steps, you can just refer to the notebook file and run it after modifying a few necessary things.
-The next processes involve collecting data, training, testing, and collecting performance metrics.
-The steps are ordered as following:
+The things you need to change are specified in the code below.
+The rest is just about running the notebook as it is.
+The processes in this note book involve collecting data, training, testing, and collecting performance metrics.
+The description and steps are ordered as following:

 1. Installing all other libraries and dependencies responsible for machine learning processes.